日常- nichijou, Arawi Keiichi

 "This mouse is clearly useless."
 She moves her hands to the keyboard and uses the arrow keys and the shift button to select and delete the misplaced text.
 She arrow-keys down and retypes the misplaced text.
 She presses ctrl and s simultaneously to save, and then quickly looks down to add a space that she remembers is missing, and then saves again.

 She looks up and freezes.
 The entire document is empty.
 She immediately jerks away from the keyboard, terrified of doing anything to make it worse.
-Sweat drops trickle down her face.
+Sweat trickles down her face.

 "What the heck?"